Using Category Rules to automatically categorize transactions

-We recommend applying your category rules from the Categorize Items page or when editing a transaction because you can simultaneously edit the merchant keywords for that transaction.
+We recommend applying your category rules from the Categorize transactions page or when editing a transaction because you can simultaneously edit the merchant keywords for that transaction.

 Based on the example above with Bridie's Betty's Liquor purchase, Bridie can adjust the merchant keywords so that it just contained 'Bettys'.

-Creating a category rule and editing merchant keywords from the Categorize Items page
+Creating a category rule and editing merchant keywords from the Categorize transactions page

-When categorizing transactions from the Categorize Items page, you can add merchant keywords to a Category Rule so that similar future transactions are automatically categorized.
+When categorizing transactions from the Categorize transactions page, you can add merchant keywords to a Category Rule so that similar future transactions are automatically categorized.

-- Go to the Categorize Items page ( Accounts > Categorize Items)
+- Head to Categorize Transactions ( Manage > Categorize Transactions)